magento/devdocs/src/guides/v2.4/extension-dev-guide/indexer-optimization.md

 ## Customer group limitations by websites

 By default, all websites are assigned to a customer group.
-If there are a lot of products, websites and customer groups (shared catalogs), the indexation time of product price and catalog rule indexers can be heavily increased because websites, customer groups (shared catalogs) and product SKUs are multiplied in Product Price and Catalog Rule indexer related tables.
+If there are a large number of products, websites and customer groups (shared catalogs), the execution time of the `Product Price` and `Catalog Rule` indexers may be quite long.
+This is because each website, customer group (shared catalogs) and product SKU must all be indexed against each other in the product price and catalog rule indexer-related tables.

 It is possible to exclude websites from a customer group (shared catalog) on [customer group create/edit page](https://docs.magento.com/user-guide/customers/customer-groups.html#create-a-customer-group).
-This can decrease Product Price and Catalog Rule indexation time because excluded websites do not participate in indexation.
+This can decrease `Product Price` and `Catalog Rule` indexing time because excluded websites are not indexed.

-When a customer group with a new, excluded website is saved, Product Price, Catalog Rule and Catalog Search indexes are invalidated.
-If you have many products, websites and customer groups, it is recommended that you pause your reindex processes for a while until you have finished excluding websites from customer groups.
+When a customer group with a new, excluded website is saved, the `Product Price`, `Catalog Rule` and `Catalog Search` indexes are invalidated.
+If you have a large number of products, websites, and customer groups, we recommended you pause the reindex process, until you have excluded websites from the customer groups.

 It is not possible to exclude websites from a shared catalog on a shared catalog create/edit page.
 It is possible to exclude websites from a customer group that is created from a shared catalog.

 {:.bs-callout-info}
-No websites are excluded from a customer group or shared catalog by default.
+By default, no websites are excluded from a customer group or shared catalog.

-{:.bs-callout-info}
 You cannot exclude websites from the `NOT LOGGED IN` customer group.

 {:.bs-callout-warning}